Whatever may have happened between Dr. James L. Heaton and a female patient, the Georgia medical board buried it.

 Finally, though, signs are emerging that a culture that fosters secrecy and forgives doctors could be shifting.
 In late April, when medical boards throughout the nation met for an annual conference, their featured session in a prime-time slot on day one was called “Sexual Boundary Violations: What State Medical Boards Need to Know.”
 Such a public conversation on the issue was unprecedented for the group.

-What’s more, the federation is preparing changes to its guidelines on how medical boards should deal with physicians accused of sexual misconduct.
+What’s more, the Federation of State Medical Boards is preparing changes to its guidelines on how medical boards should deal with physicians accused of sexual misconduct.
 While the federation can’t tell state medical boards how to police the profession, boards often incorporate language from its guidelines into their own rules and policies.

 If medical boards are feeling more pressure to hold physicians accountable, it’s likely because victims are now coming forward more frequently, and because the news media is continuing to give attention to their cases, the AJC’s ongoing investigation into doctors and sexual abuse has found.